 Why launch the Temkin/Harris Poll?

-THIS SUMMER, Max Temkin and I were seeking a better understanding of the city in which we live.
+IN SUMMER 2017, Max Temkin and I were seeking a better understanding of the city in which we live.
 Max came up with the idea to do a poll — the Temkin/Harris poll.
 And I began the hunt for a respected pollster.
 We chose Jill Normington of Normington, Petts & Associates in Washington, D.C., whose clients include U.S. Senator Tammy Duckworth (D-Ill.).

 Normally, Jill only polls self-declared "likely voters."
 That's because the purpose of the poll is to help elect her client, and politicians do not care about the opinions of people who don't vote.